jp1988chill/testlisit/README.md

 todo:

-- set up sql server 2017 / connect to instance from net core
+- set up sql server 2017 / connect to instance from net core -> OK
-- build tuples according to model
+- build tuples according to model -> OK
 - create CQRS so they connect to model (tuples) in netcore
 - implement above tasks